ThacherObservatory/observatory/README.md

 # observatory
-Routines for handling data from equipment at the Thacher Obseravtory
+Routines for handling data from equipment at the Thacher Observatory